adantop/sonarqube/README.md

 # sonarqube

-SonarQube installation with PostgreSQL
+SonarQube installation with PostgreSQL.
+Used all defaults and they can be updated by changing the environment file present in `config/local.env`

-## Useful commands
+## How to run

 1. Set ulimits since sonarqube uses elasticsearch (once)